davidagler/lightcv/README.md

 \end{dated}
 ```

 The dated environment takes an optional environment that is used as the section title.
 The default is "Employment".
 The environment creates a section title using `\section*` and then makes use of the `longtable` environment to create a two column table.
 The first column is set as left-aligned, but the width of the second column is set using a length titled `\details`: This length determines the width of the second column of the `longtable` in the `dated` environment.
-It is set to `0.85\textwidth` by default, which means it will take up 85\% of the text width.
 You can customize this length by using the `\setlength` command:

 ```tex
     \setlength{\details}{0.75\textwidth} % adjust this value as needed